wmde/wikibase-release-pipeline/development/scripts/README.md

 This directory contains the implementation behind `development/wbs-dev`. `wbs-dev` is the supported human and CI entry point; the shell and Python files here are internal building blocks rather than separate command interfaces.

+See the [`wbs-dev` command guide](../docs/wbs-dev.md) for the public command surface.
+Call that wrapper rather than invoking files in this directory directly.

 - `wbs-dev/` discovers targets, validates selections, and coordinates tasks.
-- `test/` provides the Commander-based browser-test CLI and its container wrapper.
+- `test/` provides the Commander-based integration-test CLI and its container wrapper.
 - `update-commits/` updates the supported upstream source pins.
 - `build-image.sh`, `build-tools.sh`, and `lint.sh` perform their named tasks.
 - `runner-entrypoint.sh` prepares the mounted workspace inside the tooling container.